supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 18. Select the **Next: Incident settings >** button.

-19. On the *Incident settings (Preview)* tab, review the default options.
+19. On the *Incident settings* tab, review the default options.

 20. Select the **Next: Automated response >** button.

-21. On the Automated response tab in the *Alert automation* area, select the playbook *PostMessageTeams-OnAlert* you had created in the previous exercise.
+21. On the Automated response tab in the *Alert automation (Classic)* area, select the playbook *PostMessageTeams-OnAlert* you had created in the previous exercise.

-22. Under Automation rules (Preview), select **Add new**.
+22. Under Automation rules, select **Add new**.

 23. For the *Automation rule name*, enter **Tier 2**.